Crucifixion in the arts: Graphic novels

-In the History Channel series "Vikings", the character Æthelstan, after being captured by the Saxons and named an apostate, is shown wearing a crown of thorns and being nailed to a cross.
-After the cross is raised he is taken down at the order of King Ecbert.

-The Japanese science fiction series Neon Genesis Evangelion features crucifixion as a recurring motif.

-During the Pilot episode of Smallville, Clark Kent was tied up (only his underwear and a red S painted on his chest) on a scarecrow pole, resembling very much like a cross, and subdued with a Kryptonite necklace.

-Video games

-In Danganronpa Another Episode: Ultra Despair Girls, one of the women gets ultimately crucified on a cross with screws as Monokuma plays with the marionette strings.

 Music

 Classical music

 Famous depictions of crucifixion in classical music include the St John Passion and St Matthew Passion by Johann Sebastian Bach, and Giovanni Battista Pergolesi's setting of Stabat Mater.
 Notable recent settings include the St. Luke Passion (1965) by Polish composer Krzysztof Penderecki and the St. John Passion (1982) by Estonian composer Arvo Pärt.
 The 2000 work, La Pasión según San Marcos (St. Mark Passion) by Argentinian Jewish composer Osvaldo Golijov, was named one of the top classical compositions of the decade for its fusion of traditional passion motifs with Afro-Cuban, tango, Capoeira, and Kaddish themes.

 Crucifixion has figured prominently in Easter cantatas, oratorios, and requiems.
 The third section of a full mass, the Credo, contains the following passage at its climax: "Crucifixus etiam pro nobis sub Pontio Pilato, passus et sepultus est," which means "And was crucified also for us under Pontius Pilate; he suffered and was buried."
 This passage was sometimes set to music separately as a Crucifixus, the most famous example being that of Antonio Lotti for eight voices.

 The seven utterances of Jesus while on the Cross, gathered from the four gospels, have inspired many musical compositions, from Heinrich Schütz in 1645 to Ruth Zechlin in 1996, with the best known being Joseph Haydn's composition, written in 1787.

 Depictions of crucifixion outside the Christian context are rare.
 One of the few examples is in Ernest Reyer's opera Salammbô (1890).